DaisukeNagata/animation_scroller/README.md

 introduction

 ```
-// zero Scrolls to the bottom part.
+// "Value" Scrolls to the bottom part.
 It is the place of zero
-_scrollController.widgetBuild(context, 0, _scrollController.duration);
+_scrollController.widgetBuild(context, Value, _scrollController.duration);

 ```